onkura/probity-runtime-verification-studies/README.md

 A large-scale (850-run) study evaluating agent behavior in **workflow-realistic operational environments**, including incident response, deployment workflows, approval-gated changes, and compliance scenarios.

-This experiment introduces a governance-aware evaluation lens and shows that:
+This experiment introduces a governance-aware evaluation lens and shows:

 > Outcome-based scoring systematically misclassifies agent behavior by failing to distinguish true failure, invalid execution, and correct remediation.

-Key findings include:
+Key findings:

-- Outcome-based evaluation overstates failure by collapsing multiple behavior types into a single label
+- Outcome-based evaluation collapses distinct behavior types into a single label
-- A significant portion of runs represent **correct remediation behavior**, not failure
+- A meaningful share of runs represent **correct remediation**, not failure
-- Structural workflow validity and decision correctness are separable dimensions of agent performance
+- Structural workflow validity and decision correctness are separable dimensions

 Dataset: